Exploring 11 Types of Drones: Features and Functions

 The model airplanes were launched from the backs of bombers and then flew behind enemy lines, where they dropped their payload.

 This was an attempt to combine cartoon animation with live-action film footage.
-However, it did not prove to be successful.
+However, it was not successful.

-Airshow drones are also referred to as R/C planes or R/C helicopters and are still being used today for commercial and recreational purposes.
+Airshow drones, also known as R/C planes or R/C helicopters, are still used today for commercial and recreational purposes.

 2. Racing Drone

-Racing drones have been around for several years now, but with the new regulations in place for FPV racing events, you’re going to want to become familiar with the different types of racing drones.
+Racing drones have been around for several years, but with the new regulations for FPV racing events, you’ll want to become familiar with the different types of racing drones.

 There are different types of racing drones that you’ll need to know about, but the basic two are: